ankitshubham97/owncast/README.md

 1. Seed phrase: loop lobster mechanic grit lecture video they expose marble photo now family

 For the unhappy flow, you could just use any metamask wallet!

+## Technical concepts

+The technical problem is to validate if a wallet holds an NFT.

+We use the concept of cryptography.
+We need a nonce to be signed by the private key of the wallet.
+This would generate a signature.
+We can then verify this signature using the nince and the public key of the wallet(i.e. wallet address).

+The nonce is randomly generated.
+To sign this nonce, we use ethers.js library to open the metamask wallet and let the wallet sign this nonce.
+We send the nonce, signature and the public address to the auth server.

+Auth server uses plain cryptography to verify if the signature was indeed created by the wallet signing the nonce.
+If verification is successful, we proceed to generate an access token.
+The access token is implemented as JWT.
+This access token will be passed back to the user so that he could piggy-back this with every request to fetch the content.
+I have implemented this as cookie; the access token gets passed with the request as cookie.

+Now, when a user sends a request to access the content with access-token piggybacked as cookie, Fanment uses auth server to verify the validity of the access-token.
+If it is valid then only responds with the content payload; otherwise it sends error.